lkollmorgen/init-tracker/README.md

 - [] fix the 'alive' button
 - [`x`] add player 'timeout' page
 - [] give DM a warning when their session is going to expire
+- [] fix UI so buttons are horizontally placed on ADMIN page

 #### Neat tricks:
 ```